EveTLynn/Blood-Cells-Detection/README.md

 Since the dataset size is relatively small, with only 364 images, overfitting is a potential concern.
 Though, indeed, the results could be improved, I decided to settle to the current model for now.
 I saved the checkpoint at 3500 epochs (the highest mAP) for generating predictions on new data.

 ### 4. Inference:
-- Load the [SavedModel](https://www.tensorflow.org/guide/saved_model) and its inference function
+- Load the exported model in [SavedModel format](https://www.tensorflow.org/guide/saved_model) and its inference function.
+A copy of the exported model can be found [here](https://umpedu-my.sharepoint.com/:u:/g/personal/tklinh_duoc16_ump_edu_vn/ES0xi06qoRpCukdCUe4Z3cgBC3Xvn89cINeyj2BAxlBoeg?e=IimPm7).
 - Apply the model to detect blood cells on test set.
 The model will return 3 paramters:
   - `detection_boxes`: the coordinates of the bounding boxes
   - `detection_classes`: RBC, WBC or Platelets
   - `detection_scores`: from 0 to 1.
 This represents the model's certainty that the bounding box actually contains the predicted object class
 - Filter out the boxes that have detection_scores < 0.3 and count the number of cells for each blood type.

-Below are the visualization of the blood images from test set with their ground truth boxes and the images with the predicted boxes (confident score > 30%).
+Below are the visualization of the blood images from test set with their ground truth boxes and the images with the predicted boxes.

 ![](results/test_gt.png)  |
 :-------------------------: